Ever wondered how we do our SEO audits?

 By showing what goes into a real SEO audit, (not the two-page, freebie “SEO reports” that many place use as a lead magnet), it will help more people see all the factors that go into moving a website up the search engine results.

-Second, and this is a great story, we had another agency that we respect, that had a history in SEO, reach out to us to refer one of their legacy clients to us.
+Second, we had another agency that we respect, with a history in SEO, reach out to refer one of their legacy clients to us.

 As a good faith gesture, I put together a SEO audit for their client.
 The founder was blown away, because they expected one of these one-page freebie “SEO reports” that I mentioned previously.

-Needless to say, this opened my eyes to how most SEO companies are perceived, even by other agencies, even by agencies that have a deep background in SEO themselves.
+Needless to say, this opened my eyes to how most SEO companies are perceived, even by other agencies that have a SEO background.

 That’s the biggest reason I’m writing this article today.
-So you can tell the difference between the dubious and the credible SEO agencies out there.
+So you can tell the difference between the credible and the charlatan SEO agencies out there.

 Tools We’ll Need for Our SEO Audit